Mario-SO/rs_wallet_gen/README.md

 - **Generate Ethereum Wallets**: Create your own Ethereum wallet with a private and public key pair. 🔐
 - **Keccak-256 Hashing**: Utilize the power of Keccak-256 for public key hashing. 🧮
-- **Rust Programming**: Experience the robustness of Rust.
-Fast, reliable, and secure! 🦀

 ## Getting Started 🏁